naezzell/edd/README.md

 - `data` -- contains `IBMQData` class which is initialized with job data from IBM devices and can re-format and summarize it with useful statistics
 - `workflow` -- contains scripts useful for automating the job-submission, data extraction, and analysis for experiments used in the paper.
 For example, `gen_fds_on_fly_and_submit` was used to submit many circuits for this purpose.
 - `states` -- contains "u3_list.npy" which encodes the u3 parameters which define the static set of Haar random states we test over

-The data and analysis is located in the `edd_pub_data.tar.gz` file.
-We will discuss this more later.

 ### Import patterns
 Basic usage follows a `numpy` like convention.
 For example, a typical set of imports looks like